- Listen to homeowners who have concerns or problems with the association;

 - Use mail-in or absentee ballots;

-- Compute quorum or any other special voting requirements prior to the meeting;
+- Compute quorum or any other special voting requirements before the meeting;

 - Determine whether cumulative voting can be used and whether delinquent owners can vote;

-- Reserve and confirm the location prior to the meeting date;
+- Reserve and confirm the location before the meeting date;

-- Plan for registration 30 minutes prior to the meeting with several registration tables;
+- Plan for registration 30 minutes before the meeting with several registration tables;

 - Request appointment of “inspectors of elections” to oversee the voting and election count.